Disclosure: This post may contain affiliate links, to find out more information, please read my disclaimer.

 The biggest tip for posing for pregnancy photos is to ALWAYS have at least one hand on the bump at all times.
 A great look is to have one hand on top, and one hand on the bottom, to showcase the bump in all its glory!
 Then, create space between the arms and the belly.
 You can do this by lifting your elbows slightly, so there is space between your upper arm and your side; this will make your arms look slimmer.

-Also, have the photographer take photos of just you and your future child, without your partner.
+Also, have a friend or the photographer take photos of just you and your future child, without your partner.
 It’s a magical time where you are growing a human!
 A classic shot of you, looking down towards the baby, will be cherished for years to come.

 Finally, enjoy the pictures!

 The last step, enjoy your pictures!
-You may look different now than you usually do, but embrace the fact that you are bringing new life into this world.
+You may look different with the baby bump than you usually do, but embrace the fact that you are bringing new life into this world.
 You are glowing after all!

-Thank you for reading the complete maternity photoshoot guide: what to wear, when to shoot, how to pose, and more!
-You may also enjoy reading more in the pregnancy section of the blog.
+Thank you for reading this guide to maternity dresses for photo shoot: what to wear, when to shoot, how to pose, and more!
+You may also enjoy reading the best gifts for expectant mothers, the baby gift guide for 0-24 months, or check out my nursery for baby boy.
 Don’t forget to subscribe to the mailing list for monthly newsletters & a free food guide.